i-d-e/ride/README.md

 ## Contributors

 The datasets are provided by the Institute for Documentology and Scholarly Editing.
-The modeling, recording, conversion and curation of the data was carried out mainly by Bernhard Assmann, Ulrike Henny-Krahmer, Frederike Neuber, Torsten Schassan and Philipp Steinkrüger.
+The modeling, recording, conversion and curation of the data was carried out mainly by Bernhard Assmann, Ulrike Henny-Krahmer, Frederike Neuber, Martina Scholger and Philipp Steinkrüger.

 ## DOIs